Educational Requirements

 -

-Bachelor's Degree: A bachelor's degree is generally required.
+A bachelor's degree is generally required.
 Common fields of study include:

-- Engineering (e.g., Mechanical, Electrical, Chemical)
+- Engineering (e.g., Computer Science, Mechanical, Electrical, or Chemical Engineering)

 - Business Administration with a technical focus